sitegui/nodejs-websocket/README.md

 `callback` will be added as an listener for the `'listening'` event.

+## server.close([callback])
+Stops the server from accepting new connections and keeps existing connections.
+This function is asynchronous, the server is finally closed when all connections are ended and the server emits a 'close' event.
+The optional callback will be called once the 'close' event occurs.

 ## server.socket
 The underlying socket, returned by net.createServer or tls.createServer